Deirdre

 When I was in active addiction, I never had long-term goals or plans or cared for anyone else.
 These days, I sponsor other women.
-One of the things I always ask them is what they like to do.
-Even if it means going back to your childhood, you must figure out what you love.
+One of the things I always ask them is what they like to do – even if it means thinking back to childhood, you must figure out what you love.
 The addict in me used to think making cakes was a waste of time, and that drinking made me happy.
 I’ve come to find out, it’s the other way around.

 If you or a loved one is struggling with addiction, Mountainside can help.